 Cleaning Screen Enclosures

 While screen enclosures do an excellent job of keeping bugs, wildlife and yard debris out of your outdoor living spaces, their exteriors don’t repel pollen.
 Over time, pollen can accumulate on the structure’s surfaces, forming a film of yuck that makes your enclosure look old or dirty.
 Thankfully, there’s an easy fix.
 A little cleaning is all that’s needed to restore your patio or pool enclosure.
 For a general cleaning, there are basically two approaches that you can take.
-When cleaning lanai screens or pool enclosures, you can:
+When cleaning a screened lanai or pool enclosures, you can:

 - Do it by hand.
 To clean a screen enclosure and frame by hand, you’ll just need a bucket, some dish soap, a brush with soft bristles, your garden hose, and a little elbow grease.
 Use the brush to gently scrub the screens and frame with warm, sudsy water.
 Then, rinse them with your garden hose and allow them to air dry.
 If the patio enclosure is really grimy, you might need to repeat the process.